filecoin-project/FIPs/FIPS/fip-draft_term_fee.md

 There are a few different approaches one could take to accomplish the same end result:

-1. Optimize data structures based on the current methodology to make an aggregate termination sector method feasible in constant time lookup
+1. Use a "multiple of daily rewards" approach, which computes a termination fee based on a % or multiple of expected daily rewards for a period of time based on the current block rewards
    - Problems:
+     - Less predictable - in order to estimate the collateral value of a Miner Actor, the protocol needs to be able to estimate what the future daily block reward will be for the network.
+If the network grows quickly and unexpectedly, this could dangerously impact a DeFi protocol as the daily block rewards may increase due to increasing baseline, thus increasing the termination penalty and decreasing the collateral value for a given Miner Actor.
+2. Optimize data structures based on the current methodology to make an aggregate termination sector method feasible in constant time lookup
+   - Problems:
      - Unsure if this is technically feasible, and if so, most likely a lot of sophistication and ugly accounting
      - Would most likely add state to the Filecoin blockchain
-2. Use a "multiple of daily rewards" approach, which computes a termination fee based on a % or multiple of expected daily rewards for a period of time based on the current block rewards
-   - Problems:
-     - Unpredictable - DeFi apps now have to be extremely knowledgeable on the future of Filecoin block rewards in order to safely underwrite DeFi loans
-     - Computing block rewards is still a non-trivial task, and most likely requires more/new solidity FEVM precompiles

-The current design is the simplest and most predictable approach to accomplishing the end goal.
+The %-of-pledge method is:

+ 1. simple to calculate
+ 2. predictable
+ 3. fixed while the sector's pledge is constant
+ 4. will not decay towards zero as block rewards decline, thus more effectively protecting against churn

 ## Backwards Compatibility

 <!--All FIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The FIP must explain how the author proposes to deal with these incompatibilities.
 FIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->

 This FIP would introduce backwards incompatibility with how previous tipsets calculate their termination fees.
 As a result, previous statistical data collected about Filecoin termination fees (which I don't think there's much of), would become incorrect.
+Off-chain tooling that estimates termination penalties must change how they work too.
 It's possible to maintain the historical state, but it seems like a lot of work for a little gain.

+This FIP requires a network upgrade because it intends to change built-in actor code.

 ## Test Cases